3 min read

 Producing regular internal communications content will not only help to keep your employees informed about your corporate priorities, news and initiatives, but it will also help to keep them engaged and to strengthen your workplace culture and build your brand from the inside out.

 Unfortunately, many organizations only develop occasional content - often on the spur of the moment - making it ad-hoc and disjointed.
 Even worse, there can be a lack of information sent to employees at all, which can lead to rumors and misinformation circulating or employees becoming disengaged or disenfranchised.

 Creating an internal communications content calendar is a great way to overcome this, and other issues, in the internal communications space.
 You can use one to begin mapping out content for the year ahead and plan how much information you’ll send, and when.

 An internal communications content calendar you create now of course won’t capture absolutely everything you might need to tell your employees about.
 As we all know, the world at the moment is highly unpredictable and subject to change.
-In addition to COVID-19 issues that could crop up in 2021, your organization may end up being involved in new projects and initiatives next year that you don’t know about yet.
+In addition to COVID-19 issues that could crop up in 2022, your organization may end up being involved in new projects and initiatives next year that you don’t know about yet to schedule on your comms calendar.

 But what it will do is help you to plan out a great deal of your content in advance, helping you to get organized and save time and stress throughout the year.